 Technorati is a blog directory that has been around since 2002 and indexes millions upon millions of blogs.
 These blogs are sorted by category and subcategory, making it easy to find blogs in your company's niche market.

 So, how can you use this?
 Let's say you're an e-commerce company that sells golf clothing and equipment.
 You're looking to start a campaign around the release of a new gold club.
-You could go to Technorati's list of golf blogs and begin making your way down the list.
-You would click through to each blog and see which ones review or write about golf clubs.
+You could make a list of golf blogs to solicit and begin making your way down the list.

 When you found blogs that may be open to writing about your new clubs, you would come up with an awesome outreach strategy and begin pitching those blogs.